 Tumor cells contain mutations that

 It was noted above that p53 is very frequently inactivated in malignant tumors.
 This protein has an ambivalent role: while it promotes apoptosis when maximally activated, at lower degrees of activation it can actually promote cell survival.
 It does this by initiating a pause in cell division and activating DNA repair systems.
-Failure to induce DNA repair may be one of the reasons why tumor cells actually tend to be more susceptible to certain apoptotic stimuli than normal cells.
-On the other hand, failure of DNA repair also increases the mutation rate, which in turn accelerates the progression of the tumor to more malignant and invasive behavior, and the development of resistance to chemotherapy.
+Failure to pause division and perform DNA repair may be one of the reasons why tumor cells actually tend to be more susceptible to certain apoptotic stimuli than normal cells.
+On the other hand, failure of DNA repair also increases the mutation rate, which in turn accelerates the progression of the tumor to more malignant and invasive behavior as well as the development of resistance to chemotherapy.

 Cellular models of dysregulated apoptosis